dcreemer/sample/README.md

 # Python Sample Project

 A Python 3.x sample project, indended to bootstrap new projects.
-Uses poetry, pytest mypy, flake8, black, bandit, isort, autopep8, and safety tools, and integrates with VS Code as well as a Makefile-basec cli development flow.
+Uses poetry, pytest, mypy, [ruff](https://github.com/charliermarsh/ruff), black, and safety tools, and integrates with VS Code as well as a Makefile-basec cli development flow.

 This repository represents my current understanding and opinion on how to best structure a Python 3 application repository.
 I generally write a lot of "little Python applications" for work and for